Unequal treaties: Imposed on Korea

-Modern uses
+Modern rhetorical usage

-In 2018, Malaysian Prime Minister Mahathir Mohamad compared Chinese Belt and Road Initiative infrastructure projects in Malaysia to unequal treaties.
-He said "They know that when they lend big sums of money to a poor country, in the end they may have to take the project for themselves," and "China knows very well that it had to deal with unequal treaties in the past imposed upon China by Western powers.
+In 2018, Malaysian prime minister Mahathir Mohamad criticized the terms of infrastructure projects under the Chinese Belt and Road Initiative in Malaysia, stating that "China knows very well that it had to deal with unequal treaties in the past imposed upon China by Western powers.
 So China should be sympathetic toward us.
-They know we cannot afford this".
+They know we cannot afford this."